ins/UltimateScripts-Ps/README.md

 ## Small collection of useful scripts for everyday Photoshop work.

 ### Clip
-**When designing a website or app, a gallery or newsfeed with placeholder layers, batch import clip and scale images**
+**When designing a website or app, a gallery or newsfeed with placeholder layers, batch import, clip and scale images**
 - Place images from a folder to selected placerholder layers
 - Replace *all* or *selected* clips with new images
 - Folder selection is stored in a txt file on the Desktop